SuperMaskv/pac/README.md

 # pac
-pac file that work on ShadowsocksR in China
+pac file that work with ShadowsocksR in China